BMW 5 Series Hatchback Gran Turismo (2012 - ) review

 Read the BMW 5 Series GT (2009 - ) car review by Auto Trader's motoring experts, covering price, specification, running costs, practicality, safety and how it drives.

-Interested in buying BMW 5 Series Gran Turismo?
+Interested in buying a BMW 5 Series Gran Turismo?

 BMW 5 Series GT has presence, with its large kidney grille and unusual profile.
 However, the supposed coupe-like roofline isn’t as neat as the one on the